robang74/chatgpt-answered-prompts/Draghi-faboulous-800bln-funding-02.md

 ---

-Notice that the first ratings are slightly different in thsese topics:
+Notice that the first ratings are slightly different in thesse topics:

 - <span>1b.</span> - British coordination: 2/10 vs 4/10